GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 Thread threadB(&workerFunc);
 ~~~~~~~~~~~~~

-If a mutex can be locked recursively, use @ref BansheeEngine::RecursiveMutex "RecursiveMutex" and @ref BansheeEngine::RecursiveLock "RecursiveLock" instead.
+If a mutex can be locked recursively, use @ref bs::RecursiveMutex "RecursiveMutex" and @ref bs::RecursiveLock "RecursiveLock" instead.

 ### Signal {#utilities_i_a_c}
-Use @ref BansheeEngine::Signal "Signal" to pause thread execution until another thread reaches a certain point.
+Use @ref bs::Signal "Signal" to pause thread execution until another thread reaches a certain point.
 For example:
 ~~~~~~~~~~~~~{.cpp}
 bool isReady = false;
 int result = 0;